 At the time of writing, we have over 20 successfully performed discovery phases in our portfolio.
 Those are companies of different levels and types.
 For example:

 C-me.
-The client came with the idea.
-We conducted user and market research, developed a proof-of-concept to validate technical sides, created a prototype, conducted user testing, and then moved to MPV development.
+The client came up with the idea.
+We conducted user and market research, developed a proof-of-concept to validate the technical sides, created a prototype, conducted user testing, and then moved to MPV development.

 Performing it with an experienced and reliable company, you receive the prototype and all the documentation needed.
 You can move to the development process immediately, with our team or any other.